 In the days that immediately preceded the fatal appointment at the Consulate, the Washington Post journalist didn’t suspect that his life could be at risk.
 He had already visited the diplomatic headquarters a few days before, on September 28, and he had been warmly welcomed.
 Before that first appointment, Jamal was afraid.
-“We considered all the possibilities,” and even “the worst-case scenario occurred to us,” Cengiz explains.
-However, the Consulate officials asked him about his new life, offered him coffee or tea, and congratulated him on his marriage.
+“We considered all the possibilities,” and even “the worst-case scenario occurred to us,” Cengiz explained.
+However, during his first visit, the Consulate officials asked him about his new life, offered him coffee and tea, and congratulated him on his marriage.
 They graciously talked with him for about 30 minutes.
 Jamal, thereby, relaxed and decided to schedule another visit for the last bureaucratic procedures.
 In Cengiz’s view, his murder must have been planned between those two appointments.

-According to our interlocutor, the US is not the only one that should be blamed for not doing enough.
-The other members of the UN Security Council should have acted differently as well.
-“What more needs to happen,” she later would ask at the “No Peace Without Justice” event, “before you act and call for an international inquiry?”
-Cengiz also expresses a critical view of Italy’s behavior.
-“It is a European Union member state and should have adopted a clearer attitude.
-What I’m talking about,” she clarifies, “is not punishing Saudi Arabia or Saudi people.
+According to the woman, the U.S. is not the only one that should be blamed for not doing enough.
+The other members of the U.N.
+Security Council should have acted differently as well.
+“What more needs to happen before you act and call for an international inquiry?” she later asked at the “No Peace Without Justice” event at the U.N.
+Cengiz also expressed a critical view of Italy’s behavior.
+“It is a European Union member state and should have adopted a clearer attitude.”
+“What I’m talking about,” she then clarified, “is not punishing Saudi Arabia or Saudi people.
 I want the perpetrators to be brought to justice, and I want them to be punished.
 Italy and other EU member states could have condemned Saudi Arabia for this murder, or should have made a statement, or could have invited Saudi Arabia to at least make a statement about this incident.”

-Asked about the impact of Jamal’s murder on freedom of the press in the Middle East, Cengiz shows a surprisingly positive attitude.
+Asked about the impact of Khashoggi’s murder on freedom of the press in the Middle East, Cengiz showed a surprisingly positive attitude.
 According to her, the “sacrifice” of her fiancé has started to engender some promising effects in Saudi Arabia.
-After his killing, in fact, “the Saudi administration started to release some intellectuals and journalists very quickly, and they were heard at the court at least.
-Now,” she adds, “the Saudi Government recognizes that nothing could stay” concealed “behind closed doors anymore.”
-This was also, in some ways, “the purpose of Jamal while he was alive.
-We will see, of course, the implications in other Middle Eastern countries in the medium and long term,” she pointed out.
+After his killing, “the Saudi administration started to release some intellectuals and journalists very quickly, and they were heard at the court at least,” she said.
+“Now,” she added, “the Saudi Government recognizes that nothing could stay” concealed “behind closed doors anymore.”
+According to Cengiz, this was always one of the purposes of the Washington Post reporter while he was still alive.
+“We will see, of course, the implications in other Middle Eastern countries in the medium and long term,” she pointed out.